Is Cybersecurity Insurance Worth It?

 A number of factors are considered in the cost of a cyber insurance policy, including the size of the business and annual revenues.
 The type of sensitive data that the business manages, its history of previous cyberattacks and the overall security of the network are other factors that could come into pricing.

 The industry that a business operates in could also be a factor.
-Industries that typically deal with sensitive or personal financial, legal or health data, for example, could find themselves paying more for cyber insurance.
+Industries that typically deal with sensitive or personal financial, legal or health data, for example, could find themselves paying more for cyber insurance or have difficulty accessing it at all.

 Peace of mind—a big benefit of cybersecurity insurance